India, China agree to hold next round of military talks soon | Law-Order

 - India

+Apart from agreeing to hold the next round of military talks, there were no signs of any major outcome from the meeting.

+The MEA said the two sides agreed on the need to find an early resolution to the remaining issues while fully abiding by bilateral agreements and protocols so as to restore peace and tranquillity.
+In a statement, the MEA said it was also agreed that both sides should continue to ensure a stable ground situation and avoid any untoward incident.

-''It was agreed that both sides should hold the next (14th) round of the Senior Commanders meeting at an early date to achieve the objective of complete disengagement from all the friction points along the LAC in the Western Sector in accordance with the existing bilateral agreements and protocols,'' the MEA said.
+''It was agreed that both sides should hold the next (14th) round of the Senior Commanders meeting at an early date to achieve the objective of complete disengagement from all the friction points along the LAC in the Western Sector in accordance with the existing bilateral agreements and protocols,'' it said.
+The eastern Ladakh is officially referred to as Western Sector.
+The last round of military talks on October 10 ended in a stalemate following which both sides blamed each other for the impasse.

+In a strong statement after the 13th round of talks, the Indian Army said the ''constructive suggestions'' made by it at the negotiations were neither agreeable to the Chinese side nor could Beijing provide any ''forward-looking'' proposals.

+In its statement, the MEA also referred to the ''agreement'' between External Affairs Minister S Jaishankar and his Chinese counterpart Wang Yi during their meeting in September in Dushanbe that the military and diplomatic officials of the two sides should continue discussions to resolve the remaining issues in eastern Ladakh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)